xsuite/xsuite/docs/singlepart.rst

 Getting started
 ===============

-This page describes the basic usage of Xsuite to perform tracking simulations.
+This page describes the basic usage of Xsuite to perform optics calculations and tracking simulations.
 Instructions on how to install Xsuite are provided in the dedicated :doc:`installation page <installation>`.

 .. contents:: Table of Contents